 The NSW Parliament made changes to the legislative framework under which the Electoral Commission operates in November 2022 before the 2023 NSW State election.
 The changes largely reflected recommendations of the Parliament of New South Wales Joint Standing Committee on Electoral Matters (JSCEM) Inquiry into the Administration of the 2019 NSW State election.
-In the lead-up to the 2023 NSW State election, the Electoral Commission implemented these changes including amending its forms, electronic systems and processes, and conducted an education campaign to raise awareness of new rules.
+In the lead-up to the 2023 NSW State electronic systems and processes, and conducted an education campaign to raise awareness of new rules.
 This included direct communications with electoral participants, website messaging, a social media campaign and information conveyed through election communications channels including bulletins and webinars as well as training agency staff to support political participants and administer the law correctly.